saumyapokale/Customer-Segmentation-Analysis/README.md

         4. High age Males with low spending score.

 5. Clusters generated using hierarchical clustering are similar to those generated using KMeans clustering.

+# Scope of Study
+The analysis on customer segmentation helps to the company to focus on the most Profitable customers group with the help of cluster insights. and also help to improve customer services.